ybkim95/multi_person_joint_engagement/README.md

 ## Acknowledgments and Licenses

-The main structure of the code is based on [mmaction2](https://github.com/open-mmlab/mmaction2).
+The main structure of the code is based on [mmaction2](https://github.com/open-mmlab/mmaction2) and [pyskl](https://github.com/kennymckormick/pyskl).
 Thanks for sharing good practices!